 The workplace has a local chef who prepares food for all the workers and we being new and not wanting to venture out decided to join them for lunch.
 However soon we got bored with the choice especially when we noticed spinach is served every day.

 When we first arrived in Kabul, we had lunch at one of the newer hotels in Kabul and the choice was simply great!
-Kebab, curry, briyani rice was one of the usual item on the menu.
+Kebab, curry, briyani rice was one of the usual items on the menu.
 Couple that with newer Western food like fries, sausages and salad – the choices seems endless.

 After watching CNN and BBC in the morning, who wants to anyway?
-But in reality, it is safe to walk even at night since there is lot of soldiers and police on guard at the front of most government and private buildings.
+But in reality, it is safe to walk even at night since there is a lot of soldiers and police on guard at the front of most government and private buildings.
 There is many more at the road junctions.
 But sometimes common sense prevails and it is for the same reason, I don’t walk at night even in KL.
-To me, certain part of KL seems more dangerous than Kabul simply because it is rare to see policemen on patrol.
+To me, a certain part of KL seems more dangerous than Kabul simply because it is rare to see policemen on patrol.

-A wishful thinking in Kabul…
+Wishful thinking in Kabul…